GiovanH/unofficial-homestuck-collection/MODDING.md

 `{asset folder}/mods/mybigmod/` such that the file `{asset folder}/mods/mybigmod/mod.js` exists.

+On startup, UHC will scan the mods folder for zip archives and automatically extract any archives it finds.

+Zip archives packed in this way *must* pack folders or js files, as per above.
+UHC will *not* create a wrapper folder, so you must distribute zip files correctly in order for unpacking to work.

-Archives like `.zip` or `.7z` files are *not* recognized as mods and need to be extracted as per the above.
+Other archives like `.7z` files are *not* recognized as mods and need to be extracted as per the above.

 ### Using mods